leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

    How much of the transferred data gets mixed into existing one (not supported by all data types).

 Vertex Group
-   Allows per-item fine control of the mix factor.
+   Allows per-element fine control of the mix factor.
 Vertex group influence can be reverted using the small "arrow" button to the right.

 Generate Data Layers